Hidden Ghost Hand: Unveiling Backdoor Vulnerabilities in MLLM-Powered Mobile GUI Agents: Detailed Experimental Setup

 \subsection{Usage of Existing Artifacts}

 In the fine-tuning phase, we use LLaMA-Factory~\citep{zheng2024llamafactory} for backdoor injection on two benchmarks.
 During the testing phase, we employ Huggingface Transformers\footnote{\url{https://github.com/huggingface/transformers}} to load MLLMs and evaluate the attack effectiveness as well as the side effects of AgentGhost.
-All experiments are conducted on 8 NVIDIA A100 GPUs, each with 80GB of memory.
+All experiments are conducted on 8 $\times$ 80 GB of memory.
 Fine-tuning on AITZ takes approximately 2 hours, while fine-tuning on AndroidControl requires about 12 hours.
 All licenses for these packages allow their use for standard academic research purposes.